PerlAlien/Alien-cmake3/README.md

 # CAVEATS

-If you do not have a system `cmake` of at least 3.0.0 available, then a share install will be attempted.
+If you do not have a system `cmake` version 3.x.x available, then a share install will be attempted.

 Binary share installs are attempted on platforms for which the latest version of `cmake`